 Do you accept residents from outside the South Bay?

 Yes.
 We primarily serve residents and families from Los Angeles County and the South Bay area.
 The South Bay cities include Carson, El Segundo, Gardena, Harbor City, Harbor Gateway, Hermosa Beach, Inglewood, Lawndale, Lomita, Long Beach, Los Angeles, Manhattan Beach, Palos Verdes Estates, Palos Verdes Peninsula, Rancho Palos Verdes, Redondo Beach, Rolling Hills, Rolling Hills Estates, San Pedro, Torrance and Wilmington.

-Residents have come to us from across Southern California (and even as far away as New York) when they have family located near Caring House.
+Residents have come to us from across Southern California and other parts of the state – even as far away as New York – when they have family located near Caring House.